 Search+ Apis Cor presented a sequence of towers similar to the rock printed from Martian regolith.
 The hyperboloid shape of the habitat looked identical to a pressed cylinder.
 It took place naturally from the needs to include the inward pressure of the building.

-The concept of Zopherus was quite inferior and straightforward to the ground.
-It consisted of a sequence of latticed fields.
+The concept of Zopherus was inferior and straightforward to the ground.
+It comprised a sequence of latticed fields.
 A lander would assemble the homes which start a chain of independent robots for collecting the raw materials.
-It makes concrete from Martian calcium oxide, ice, and dust through mixing the elements as well as printing each hexagonal structure.
+It makes concrete from Martian calcium oxide, ice, and dust through mixing the elements and printing each hexagonal structure.

 The joining modules and the habitat would be best for capturing the sunlight.
 It also involved the sliding panels for protecting the windows when there were too strong solar rays.
 The Mars Incubator preferred using a modular panel system.
 It used the regolith for making the plates of the panels.
 Also, the middle shape would link to multiple extra pods.